How to Lose a Student in 7 Texts: Top Mistakes Colleges Make

 Even the most personalized, expertly written text messages will fail if they're sent at a bad time.

-Send a message too soon before an event starts or a task is due and student may not have enough time to prepare.
-Send it too early and students might put off your ask and, ultimately, forget about it.
+Send a message too soon before an event starts or a task is due, and students may not have enough time to prepare.
+Send it too early, and students might put off your ask and, ultimately, forget about it.
 Three to five days is generally a good sweet spot, but tracking response rates through Signal Vine’s advanced analytics can help you build a strategy that's ideal for your students by demographic.

 You should also schedule your messages around students’ daily obligations.
-Young, prospective students will respond fastest before (8 a.m.) or after high school (4 p.m.).
+Texting prospective students works best before or after high school (usually before 8 a.m. or 4 p.m.).
 Your current, full-time students will respond fastest after 10 a.m., especially around lunch.
 Adult learners will be more likely to respond outside of work hours, before 9 a.m. and after 5 p.m.

 Examples:

 A majority—59%—of young adults believe brands are “trying too hard” with emojis.
-In other words, litterting your texts with emojis in every sentence will seem insincere.
+In other words, littering your texts with emojis in every sentence will seem insincere.

 But that doesn’t mean you need to go completely emoji-free.